Mablung/weatherApp/README.md

 - 🌐 Displays data from OpenWeatherMap API
 - 🎨 Clean SwiftUI-based UI with gradient background
 - 📱 Horizontally scrollable section for daily weather placeholders
++ - 🌓 Dark mode support for seamless appearance on all devices
++ - 🌤 Dynamic weather icons based on condition codes

 ---